Why Hire An Apprentice?

 - 76% of employers say that apprenticeships provide higher overall productivity.

 360 Apprenticeships offer a free service to all employers and training providers looking for the right apprentice.
 As we work closely with both apprentices and employers it means that we can find the perfect match for both parties.
 We also offer up to date information and guidance on grants, pay requirements and different apprenticeship models.
 Everyone at 360 Apprenticeships work hard to find the right apprentice(s) for your business, with an average turnaround of 2 weeks.
 To deliver the training we work in partnership with Grade 1 and 2 Ofsted providers who work closely with each apprentice via face to face and virtual training.

 How to hire an apprentice with us

-To understand what you are looking for, we first discuss the needs of your business to accomplish which apprenticeship role would be most beneficial; and discuss what attributes the ideal candidate needs to be successful.
+To understand what you are looking for, we first discuss the needs of your business to understand which apprenticeship role would be most beneficial; this helps us to know what attributes the ideal candidate needs to be successful.